Chin-Sun/hvac-agent/README.md

 ## 1. Sample Conversations

-The following 15 test cases represent diverse customer scenarios used to evaluate agent performance throughout the development process:
+Below are 15 test cases with different customer situations.
+These cases were used to test how well the agent works.

+**Important:** When testing, send one message at a time (not the whole conversation at once).
+Use the text inside the quotation marks " " as your answers.

 ```json